balusena/networking-for-devops/01-Networking for DevOps/Networking for DevOps.md

 applied: `0.0.0.0/0`.
 This indicates internet traffic, and the packet will be redirected to the Network Address Translation (NAT) interface (akin to hopping onto the interstate, like I-95!).

+## 7.Domain Name System (DNS)

+### DNS Overview
+As previously discussed, computers identify each other using IP addresses, while humans use names.
+To bridge this gap between human readability and computer communication, the Domain Name System (DNS) converts human-readable domain names into computer-friendly IP addresses and vice versa.

+Here’s a step-by-step breakdown of how DNS works when you request a web page through a browser:

+1. **Client Query**: The client initiates a query to a Recursive Resolver.
+2. **Root Server**: The Recursive Resolver connects to a Root Server.
+3. **TLD Server**: The Root Nameserver responds with the address of a Top Level Domain (TLD) Server (such as `.com` or `.net`).
+4. **TLD Request**: The Recursive Resolver makes a request to the TLD Server.
+5. **Domain Nameserver**: The TLD Server returns the IP address of the Domain Nameserver, which holds information about the requested domain.
+6. **Domain Nameserver Query**: The Recursive Resolver sends a query to the Domain Nameserver.
+7. **IP Address Returned**: The Domain Nameserver provides the IP address of the requested domain to the Recursive Resolver.
+8. **Client Response**: The Recursive Resolver sends the IP address back to the client.

+This process is similar to a game of telephone, where information is translated back and forth between computer and human languages until it reaches its final form.